mrl5/conky-config/README.md

 - copy *draw_bg.lua* into your '~/.config/' dir (eg. '/home/mrl5/.config/')
 - run 'conky' in your console

-## "I don't want to run conky everytime I boot in my console"
+## "I don't want to run conky in my console everytime I boot"
 - I recommend adding conky to the autostart of your graphical environment (eg. LXDE, KDE, GNOME, XFCE)
 - For more info search for "conky autostart **<your graphical env>**"